What are you looking for in a new owner?

 What type of food should i buy?

 Your puppy will have been weaned onto the raw diet from 3 weeks of age, we provide enough food to cover the first 10 days that your puppy is with you.
-It is important that you continue to feed them the food we have provided, they will have experienced a lot of change over that first week, which can be incredibly stressful for them, the last thing they need is a change of diet which can also create upset tummies!
+It is important that you continue to feed them the food we have provided and recommend for a minimum of 4 weeks, they will have experienced a lot of change over the first few weeks, which can be incredibly stressful for them.
+The last thing they need is a change of diet which can also create upset tummies!

 We use several different raw diet suppliers, the food is bought online and sent straight to your door frozen.
 The food we buy is already pre-prepared, we just defrost the tub over night and spoon it straight into our dogs' bowls when its food time - easy!